 This article is part of our series on the Indian Act and the many restrictions historically imposed on First Nations as a means of controlling them and assimilating them into European culture.
-Or, in the words of John A. McDonald “to do away with the Indian problem”.
+Or, in the words of John A. Macdonald “to do away with the Indian problem”.

 Under the Indian Act the reserve system was created which effectively removed First Nations from their traditional territories and lifestyles in some cases and positioned the government to attempt to dispossess them of their culture and identity.
 Once First Nations were moved onto the reserves, into European style houses, given European names and entered into the register, it became much easier to administer policies.

 Agriculture was chosen as the path for First Nations to follow towards “civilization”.
 Hayter Reed, Deputy Superintendent General of Indian Affairs from 1893 – 1897 stated “agriculture was the great panacea of what was perceived to be the ills of Canada’s Indians” .
 This is despite the fact that many reserves were located in areas that were unsuitable for agriculture.
 Government agencies later used the low success rate of First Nation farmers as reason to reduce the size of reserves.

 Indian agents and farm instructors worked with the First Nations to teach them how to farm………although raising crops such as corn or rice was not new to some cultures.
 In Saskatchewan in particular, some of the First Nation farmers were very successful and grew crops and produce, as good or better, than that produced by the settlers.
 They formed collectives to share the costs of new equipment and labour.